-A black glittered Halloween or Galaxy cocktail made with black vodka, lime juice, and simple syrup, Black Magic cocktail.
+A black shimmering Halloween or Galaxy cocktail made with black vodka, lime juice, and simple syrup, Black Magic cocktail.
 Recipe for ages of 21+, please drink responsibly.
+This post contains affiliate links, please see our Site Policies for further information.

 Updated OCT 22, 2017* Please see note.